Research into treatments for prostate cancer

 Other types of prostate cancer vaccines in trials have used viruses that are changed in the laboratory to contain prostate specific antigen (PSA).
 When the virus injection is given, the immune system reacts to the virus.
 It becomes sensitive to PSA and hopefully kills the prostate cancer cells that contain it.

 If you are interested in finding out whether you can have vaccine treatment within a clinical trial, you could ask your specialist.
-This is still all early stage research – phase 1 and 2 trials.
+This is mostly early stage research – phase 1 and 2 trials.
 That means that the research is looking at the safety of these new types of treatment or testing whether they are likely to work against prostate cancer.
 You can find out about biological therapy trials for prostate cancer on our clinical trials database.
 Early phase trials tend to be quite short running – over weeks or months.
 So if you are interested in vaccine trials, it may be worth checking the clinical trials database from time to time to see if new trials have opened.

 Researchers are looking at 2 new treatments for prostate cancer when hormone therapy is no longer working (hormone resistant prostate cancer – HRPC).
-Rosiglitazone is a drug normally used to treat diabetes.
+Pioglitazone is a drug normally used to treat diabetes.
 Fenofibrate treats high cholesterol.
 Researchers are studying these 2 drugs to see if they can keep the prostate cancer under control when hormone therapy is not working.
 These drugs do not have such severe side effects as the usual treatments for HRPC – steroids or chemotherapy.

 The TRICREST trial is looking at a steroid drug called triamcinolone for prostate cancer that has stopped responding to hormone therapy.
 The men taking part have triamcinolone alongside hormone therapy.